Graph Neural Networks for Fast Contingency Analysis of Power Systems: Graph-Aware Neural Network Models

 A binary structural vector $\bm\tau \in \{0,1 \}^{N_l}$ encoded with each N$-1$ case, is used to guide the ``drop-in'' of neurons defined as:

-where $\alpha \geq 1$ denotes a factor that varies the number of conditional neurons ``dropped in'' per edge $e$.
+where $\alpha \geq 1$ is a factor that varies the number of conditional neurons ``dropped in'' per edge $e$, $\bm\tau_s$ and $\bm\tau_e $ are vectors applied to the stationary and conditional neurons to incorporate the topological information in the NN.
 Section III discusses the choice of $\alpha$ in further detail.
-This vector is passed through to the NN to initialize the masks and subsequently turns on the "conditional" neurons in one or more of the $H$ layers.
+Vector $\bm \tau$ is passed through to the NN to initialize the masks and subsequently turns on the "conditional" neurons in one or more of the NN layers.
 The updates of the NN at each layer in \eqref{NN1} are thus modified as follows:

-{Including more neurons for each N$-1$ topology can be done in two ways: either reducing the number of neurons $N^{\mathrm{S}}_l$, that capture the reference topology, while setting $\alpha = 1$ or including more $N^{\mathrm{GD}}_l$ i.e. $\alpha >1$.} Fig.~\ref{fig:standard} illustrates the architecture of the Guided Dropout NN hereon referred to as the GuideD Neural Network (GDNN).
+{Including more neurons for each N$-1$ topology can be done in two ways: either reducing the number of neurons $N^{\mathrm{S}}_l$, that capture the reference topology, while setting $\alpha = 1$ or including more $N^{\mathrm{GD}}_l$ i.e. $\alpha >1$.} Fig.~\ref{fig:standard} illustrates the architecture of the Guided Dropout NN.